Permafrost/Tundra/README.md

 # Tundra ❄

-A package of useful services for webMethods Integration Server 7.1 or higher.
+A package of useful services for webMethods Integration Server 7.1 and higher.

+## Related

+See also [TundraTN](https://github.com/Permafrost/TundraTN), a package of useful services for webMethods Trading Networks 7.1 and higher.

 ## Dependencies